abhishekarya1/DSA-2k23/ll.md

 > Linked Lists are _non-contiguous_ sequence of elements.
+>
-> Elements are accessed sequentially, no random access.
+> Elements are accessed sequentially, dynamic size, and random access to elements is not possible.

 ## Tips
 Definition: